-ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
+Use the menu to see other pages.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.

 Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.